-Amendment to the "Codes of Ethical Conduct", submitted for review Motion
+Motion Amendment to the "Codes of Ethical Conduct", submitted for review

 In line with the Company's management need of public property, the reporting obligation of public property damage is added, and it stipulates the Company may claim compensation on the mischief causing damage whether a coincidence or on purpose pursuant to the regulation.
 In addition, it also adds the obligation of the custodian department to regularly inventory on the public property so the Company's property could be fully protected.
-Please refer to the comparison chart as attachment 5 on page 36 in this handbook.
+Please refer to the comparison chart as attachment 5.

-Amendment to the "Corporate Social Responsibility Best Practice Principles", Motion submitted for review
+Motion Amendment to the "Corporate Social Responsibility Best Practice Principles", submitted for review

-Description In order to comply with the amendment of the regulation, strengthen the implementation of the Company's sustainable development, and improve the quality of information disclosure of sustainable development, the board of directors approved the revision of partial articles in "Corporate Social Responsibility Best Practice Principles".
+In order to comply with the amendment of the regulation, strengthen the implementation of the Company's sustainable development, and improve the quality of information disclosure of sustainable development, the board of directors approved the revision of partial articles in "Corporate Social Responsibility Best Practice Principles".
 In line with the Corporate Governance Blueprint 3.0 published by Financial Supervisory Commission to expand the concept of corporate social responsibility to sustainable development, "Corporate Social Responsibility Best Practice Principles" is renamed to "Sustainable Development Best Practice Principles".
-Please refer to the comparison chart as attachment 6 on page 37 in this handbook.
+Please refer to the comparison chart as attachment 6.

-Approval Items
+4. Approval Items